erinhengel/readability/README.md

 ### Main dataset: `read.db`

-Almost all figures and tables in Hengel (2021) were generated using the raw data in `0-data/fixed/read.db`. `read.db` is an SQLite database of bibliographic and author information for articles published in top-five economics journals.
-It contains 11 tables.
-Their contents and provenance are described below; Table 1 describes each column; Figure 1 displays `read.db`'s entity-relationship diagram.
-Please see Hengel (2021), Section 2 and Appendices C and D for additional information on data provenance and variable construction.
+Almost all figures and tables in Hengel (2021) were generated using the raw data in `0-data/fixed/read.db`. `read.db` is an SQLite database of biblio- and biographic data on articles and authors published in the *American Economic Review* (*AER*), *Econometrica*, *Journal of Political Economy* (*JPE*), *Quarterly Journal of Economics* (*QJE*) and the *Review of Economic Studies* (*REStud*). `read.db` contains 11 tables.
+Their contents and provenance are described below.
+Figure 1 displays `read.db`'s entity-relationship diagram; Table 1 describes each column.
+Please see Hengel (2021), Section 2 and Appendices C and D for additional details on data provenance and variable construction.

 ![Entity-relationship diagram for `read.db`](./0-images/fixed/database-diagram.pdf)

 *	**Article**.
-The Article table contains bibliographic information from every English-language article published with an abstract in the *American Economic Review*, *Econometrica*, *Journal of Political Economy* and the *Quarterly Journal of Economics* between January 1950 and December 2015 (inclusive) and *Review of Economic Studies* articles published with submit and accept dates.
+The Article table contains bibliographic information from every English-language article published with an abstract in the *AER*, *Econometrica*, *JPE* and *QJE* between January 1950 and December 2015 (inclusive).
+It also contains data on *REStud* articles published with their submission and acceptance dates.

 	All data were collected from publicly available sources (*e.g.*, publishers' websites and JSTOR).
-The exception is citations which were obtained from [Web of Science](https://login.webofknowledge.com) in September 2017 and January 2018.
-Data on submit-accept times and institutions were collected from journals' online archives, extracted from digitised articles using the open source command utility `pdftotext` or entered manually by me or a research assistant.
+The exception is citations which were obtained from [Web of Science](https://login.webofknowledge.com) in September 2017 and January 2018. (***Citation data are proprietary to Web of Science and are included here for replication purposes only; please do not distribute these data or publish online.***) Data on submit-accept times and institutions were collected from journals' online archives, extracted from digitised articles using the open source command utility `pdftotext` or entered manually by me or a research assistant.

+	The column `Abstract` contains unicode textual data of articles' abstracts.
+When using the data, please ensure it is imported with the proper encoding (*e.g.*, `encoding("utf-8")` in Stata (14+) or `iconv(, from="macintosh", to="UTF-8")` in R).

 *	**Author**.
 The Author table contains biographic details on authors.
 Gender was initially assigned using [GenderChecker.com](https://genderchecker.com)'s database of male and female names.
 Three separate Mechanical Turk workers, a research assistant or I then manually verified them based on photos and other information found on faculty websites, Wikipedia articles, *etc.* In situations where the author could not be found, I emailed or telephoned colleagues and institutions associated with the author.